dmlb2000/pacifica-cartd/README.md

 # Running It

-To bring up a test instance use docker-compose
+To bring up a test instance use docker-compose from the directory the pacifica cart was checked out into

 ```
 docker-compose up